VanOns/laravel-attachment-library/README.md

 ### Usage

-To enable file attachments in your eloquent models, add the `HasAttachments` trait into your model class.
+To enable file attachments in your Eloquent models, add the `HasAttachments` trait to your model class:

 ```php
 namespace App\Models;